freeletics/StateLayout/README.md

 ```

+### 4. Define transition animation (optional)
-4. It is possible to specify transition between the states.
+It is possible to specify transition between the states.
 Transition can be defined with `TransitionInflater` and later passed as an optional parameter to the `showState()` method
 ```lang=kotlin
 val transition = TransitionInflater.from(requireContext()).inflateTransition(android.R.transition.slide_left)
 transition.duration = 500